akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy, emboldened by the court's uncertain laughter, called out: "This Saxon girl needs a lesson her father's hall could not teach!"

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.

-All eyes turned toward her as she curtsied low.
+Assessing her safety, she glanced at the whirl of faces around her—variously amused, curious, still hostile, fearful.
+One face though, by the pillar, held no judgment at all.
+Almost sympathetic.
+Almost willing her to do well.

+Their eyes locked for a long moment.

+She turned and found herself curtsying low to the King.
+No time to think.
 Drawing courage in the silence, she spoke.

-“She was meant for your table, sire… but if it please you, spare her.”
+"She was meant for your table, sire... but if it please you, spare her."

 Henry chuckled, his eyes glinting with a curious merriment.

 "At last—an honest creature in this hall.
 Spare the goose, you plead?"

-It was a pleasing novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.
+He shook his head in astonishment.
+It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

+“Take courage, for she has earned mercy from my knife."

+The king laughed.

-“I say she has earned mercy from my knife, for she has already graced my table with more sport than my knights.”
+"Indeed, this humble goose has graced my table with more sport this day than *all* my knights put together.”

 ![Chapter](Goose_Bride-goosemark-cut_small.png)